SalesVista/strings/README.md

 Supported options include:

+- `plural` (string): string to use as plural noun when needed (mutually exclusive with `suffix`)
-- `suffix` (string): add this to the string instead of making a best-guess effort when pluralization is needed
+- `suffix` (string): add this to the string instead of making a best-guess effort when pluralization is needed (mutually exclusive with `plural`)
-- `locale` (string): to format the integer and respect case-sensitivity in a language-specific way
+- `locale` (string or array): to format the integer and respect case-sensitivity in a language-specific way

 ### `Strings.toLower(str, locale)`